0xPolygonMiden/compiler/docs/appendix/canonabi-adhocabi-mismatch.md

 For example, the `get_id` function falls under this Miden ABI pattern and its calls will be translated to the tx kernel function calls without any modifications.

-## Transaction kernel functions that require manual adapter functions:
+## Transaction kernel functions that require manual adapter functions

 ### `get_assets`